 Your second option is threading.
 I’ve done threading before, and honestly, I did not like it.
 It hurt, felt uncomfortable, and the results just weren’t that good.

-That was when I first realized that I had an enormous, unnecessary amount of ear hair growing on the outside, inside, basically everywhere hair can grow on a human being’s ear.
-I didn’t even know it was a thing!
-But apparently, as men age, we are more likely to start looking like Yoda due to testosterone levels in our bodies.
+Up next, ear hairs.
+Apparently, as men age, we are more likely to start looking like Yoda due to testosterone levels in our bodies.
 The more you know.

 As someone who used to have bad skin, a morning skincare routine is something I’ve always had.
 But now that I’ve gotten older and my acne isn’t as prevalent, I’ve needed to take a different approach to the type of skincare routine necessary.

 Brock McGroff of The Modest Man says, “If you can only add one task to your grooming routine this year, I think most men would benefit from daily face moisturizer with SPF protection.
 You can apply it after your morning shower or after splashing your face with water and patting it dry.
 Look for a non-scented moisturizer with SPF 30 or higher, and try to get into a daily habit of using it.
 Your skin will thank you, especially 20 years from now (trust me)!”

 We frequently don’t understand how much better we will look and feel with the appropriate skincare routine.

 Geologie offers an all-in-one set customized to your skin and what you want from it.